New Treatment for Stubborn Nasal Polyps

 Don’t let the Flu get you down – Get your flu shot now.

-Flu shots available for walk-ins starting September 4th.
+Flu shots are available for walk-ins starting September 4th.

 Refer to the shot-line for availability.
 (216) 539-5960